nilesh666/Product-Recommendation-System/README.md

 # Product-Recommendation-System

-Data is artificial generated using Python Faker
+Data is artificial, generated using Python Faker

 Mock_data file has the user details of purchased products with the ratings